amilious-ba/AmiliousProceduralTerrain/README.md

 ## Credits

-This project was build using several other pojects for noise generation or as insperation:
+This project was build using several other projects for noise generation or as insperation:

 - [KdotJPG - Scattered Biome Blender](https://github.com/KdotJPG/Scattered-Biome-Blender)
 - [Auburn - Fast Noise Lite](https://github.com/Auburn/FastNoiseLite)